catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-	0.2.0.11 (22.08.2015) remove bug on auto import if original 0.2.0.12 (26.09.2015) If importing an original over a alternate the alternate flag should be set no the Alternate 0.2.0.13 (12.11.2015) Finally implement Arrangements and Tones and song Groups 0.2.0.14 (20.06.2016) analyse acuracy on conversion to ps3 (1979,7army..)
+	0.2.0.11 (22.08.2015) remove bug on auto import if original 0.2.0.12 (26.09.2015) If importing an original over a alternate the alternate flag should be set no the Alternate 0.2.0.13 (12.11.2015) Finally implement Arrangements and Tones and song Groups 0.2.0.14 (20.06.2016) analyse accuracy on conversion to ps3 (1979,7army..)
 	0.3 (10.05.2016) full release (anyone can download and use the tool..no bugs..and all un-implemented features disabled), repack wo bugs, edit screens functional
 	0.4 (21.11.2016) Major improvements	and features
-	wip: 0.4.0.1 (03.06.2016) (90%) Remove getlastconversiondate from Duplicates as already coming from the arrangements table
+	0.5 (15.03.2017) Implement a logic to properly read DLCManager manipulated DLCs
-	wip: 0.4.0.2 (20.06.2016) (20%) has_section flag(to be tested with a song missing sections);
+	wip: 0.5.0.1 (03.06.2017) (90%) Remove getlastconversiondate from Duplicates as already coming from the arrangements table
-	wip: 0.4.1 (31.07.2016) (10%) HTML&Excel exports
+	wip: 0.5.0.2 (20.06.2017) (20%) has_section flag(to be tested with a song missing sections);
-	tbr: 0.4.1.1 (15.07.2016) Implement a logic to properly read DLCManager renamed DLCs
+	wip: 0.5.1 (31.07.2017) (10%) HTML&Excel exports
-	tbr: 0.4.2 move Import DB to Main.DB or at least use an official data source as DB source to also be able to edit from the grid
+	tbr: 0.5.2 move Import DB to Main.DB or at least use an official data source as DB source to also be able to edit from the grid
-	tbr: 0.4.3 ?move Access code to project? or from hardcoded to views
+	tbr: 0.5.3 ?move Access code to project? or from hardcoded to views
-	wip: 0.4.4 (03.10.2016) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)
+	wip: 0.5.4 (03.10.2017) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)

-		# Date: 12.01.2016
+		# Date: 12.03.2017
 		# Document Name: Rocksmith DLC Management tool README
 						(fork of rocksmith-custom-song-toolkit)
 		# Document purpose: To describe the functionailities and the way to change, the NEW tab that enable MASS Manipulation of Rocksmith DLC Library